Craig Ellwood: Career

-After his discharge from the Army, Burke returned to Los Angeles and set up a company with his brother Cleve and two friends from the war, the Marzicola brothers, one of whom had a contractor's license.
-The four men called their firm 'Craig Ellwood' after a liquor store called Lords and Elwood located in front of their offices.
-Burke later legally changed his name to Ellwood.
+After his discharge from the Army, Ellwood returned to Los Angeles and set up a company with his brother Cleve and two friends from the war, the Marzicola brothers, one of whom had a contractor's license.
+The four men called their firm "Craig Ellwood" after a liquor store called Lords and Elwood located in front of their offices.
+Burke later legally changed his name to "Craig Ellwood".

 In 1948, he joined the firm Lamport Cofer Salzman (L.C.S.) as a construction cost estimator, having acquired this skill during his work for the Craig Ellwood Company.
 Ellwood also studied structural engineering through UCLA extension night school for five years.
 He became increasingly involved in design and architecture, resulting in Ellwood's first commissions, all for residences.

-Ellwood established 'Craig Ellwood Design' in 1951.
-There, Ellwood would provide the commissions and the vision, and it was up to USC-trained architect Robert Theron 'Pete' Peters, and later others, to provide the technical realization, drawings and the required sign-off of a licensed architect.
+Ellwood established Craig Ellwood Design in 1951.
+There, Ellwood would provide the commissions and the vision, and it was up to USC-trained architect Robert Theron Peters, and later others, to provide the technical realization, drawings and the required sign-off of a licensed architect.
 Early projects included Case Study House 16 in 1952.
 The designs were well received by both the trade and potential clients, often receiving favorable coverage in influential publications like John Entenza's Arts & Architecture, often arranged for by Ellwood personally.
 Thus the firm received a growing stream of both residential and commercial commissions, and Ellwood's style matured to fully embrace the concepts put forth by International Style architects, particularly Mies van der Rohe.

 By the late-1950s, though not a licensed architect, Ellwood was nonetheless a sought-after university lecturer, eventually giving a series of talks at Yale University, and teaching at the University of Southern California and California State Polytechnic University, Pomona's Department of Architecture.

 Though Ellwood's office expanded with the size and number of his commissions, it was never a particularly profitable enterprise.
 It continued through the mid-1970s, with several notable projects, including the master plan for the Rand Corporation's headquarters in Santa Monica, California, a number of Xerox and IBM offices, and the trademark "bridge building" dramatically spanning an arroyo and a roadway at Art Center College of Design in Pasadena.

 As published in the 1976, the Art Center building is recognized as the work of Craig Ellwood Associates, with James Tyler as design architect and Stephen Woolley as project architect.
 Some sources have sought to re-credit this building solely to Tyler, who had worked for John Sugden (a former associate of Mies) and was the architect of the Art Center addition, completed in 1991.
 The practice closed in 1977 and Ellwood retired to Italy to focus on painting and on restoring a farm house near Ambra.